trezzuri/erpnext-docs/docs/en/setting-up/articles/using-custom-domain-on-erpnext.md

-# Using Custom Domain On ERPNext
+# Using Custom Domain On SOMA

-If you have subscribed to any of the plans at [ERPNext](https://erpnext.com), you can have us serve your site on your custom domain (for example at http://example.com).
+If you have subscribed to any of the plans at [SOMA](https://erpnext.com), you can have us serve your site on your custom domain (for example at http://example.com).
 This enables your website to be served on a custom domain.

 To enable this feature, you will first have to edit DNS settings of your domain as follows.